How do I take control of someone else's computer using CMD?

 Step 4.
 Then the Command Prompt in that folder will open.
 You can now run commands through PsExec.

 Step 5.
-The next thing you need to know is to understand the syntax of PsExec to type in effective commands.
+The next thing you need to know is to understand the syntax of PsExec to run effective commands.
 You need to enter the PsExec commands with the following form:

 psexec [\\computer[,computer2[,...] | @file\]][-u username [-p password][-n s][-r servicename][-h][-l][-s|-e][-x][-i [session]][-c executable [-f|-v]][-w directory][-d][-][-a n,n,...] cmd [arguments]